cran-task-views/CompositionalData/CompositionalData.md

 Compositional data analysis is an integral part of geostatistics and geochemistry, areas where the methodology found its first successful applications.
-Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see `r view("SpatioTemporal")`).
+Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see `r view("SpatioTemporal")` for the task view on spatio-temporial methods and packages).
 In the case of compositional data, these applications require methods that respect their relative nature while taking into account spatial structures and relationships.